 - Approximately 18 dry cookies depending on size of cookies

 - Optional: 1 tbsp rum or liquor of your choice

 - Cinnamon or cocoa powder for dusting

-- In a small sauce pan, add milk, cornstarch and sugar.
+- In a medium sized sauce pan, add milk, cornstarch and sugar.
 Stir to combine.
 Add cinnamon and lemon rind.

-- Bring to a boil, stirring constantly.
+- Place on the burner and bring to a boil, stirring constantly.
 Lower to a simmer and stir until the mixture has thickened.
 Remove from heat and remove the lemon rind.